How To Convert From A Decimal To A Fraction

 3. Simplify the Fraction: Simplify the fraction to its lowest terms by dividing both the numerator and the denominator by their greatest common factor (GCF).

-For example, let's convert 0.8 to a fraction.
+As an example, let's convert 0.Here's the thing — 8 to a fraction.
 The last digit (8) is in the tenths place, so we write 0.8 as 8/10.
 To simplify, we find the GCF of 8 and 10, which is 2.
 Dividing both the numerator and the denominator by 2, we get 4/5.
-Therefore, 0.8 is equal to 4/5.
+So, 0.8 is equal to 4/5.

 Different Types of Decimals